Definitions & Terms of Water Revitalization

 Revitalization Core

-A revitalization core is a sealed glass ampoule containing Information Water.
-The core serves as an internal reference model within the described revitalization process, and is configured for different applications according to the composition of the Information Water it contains.
+The core serves as an internal reference model within the revitalization process.
+It is configured for different applications according to the composition of the Information Water it contains.

 Information Water